But Why? ASC 320 Classification and Measurement Reminders

 Another point to highlight is that a bank may have reasons for transferring securities to the HTM classification besides avoiding the realization of unrealized gains and losses in the income statement (i.e., not everyone is “gaming” the system).
 An example of this could be a bank that, at the time of initial classification of an investment, may have wanted the option of selling a security in the future; however, due to the decline in value associated with changes in interest rates, the bank may now have changed their intention from AFS and plans to hold the security until it matures (HTM).

 But why does ASC 320 permit transfers into HTM and allow banks to keep the changes in the value of debt securities from impacting the income statement?
 Well, unfortunately my answer is “because ASC 320 says so!”
 If this feels like a strategic loophole in ASC 320 to you, you’re in good company!
-Some people think the guidance found in ASC 320 should be changed to address the permissibility of these transfers and the measurement of HTM securities.
+In this post we argue that the guidance found in ASC 320 should be changed to address the permissibility of these transfers and the measurement of HTM securities.

 Banking industry training resources